nmatsui/remote-monitor/README.md

 * Google Chrome for Android 35.0.1916.141 / Android 4.2.2 / HTL22
 * Google Chrome for Android 35.0.1916.141 / Android 4.0.4 / Vuzix M100

+Unfortunately, you cannot use "Google Play" on Vuzix M100.
+So you have to install Google Chrome using `adb install`.
+(The VenderID of Vuzix M100 is "0x1bae".)

 License
 -------
 Copyright(C) 2014 Nobuyuki Matsui (nobuyuki.matsui@gmail.com)